haddocking/haddocking.github.io/education/molmod_online/simulation.md

 Despite decades of research, as well as advances in computer science and hardware development, most simulations are able to sample only a few microseconds of *real time*, although they take several days/weeks running on multiple processors.
-The millisecond (*ms*) barrier was broken only recently, by simulating on a purpose-built computer ([Anton](https://en.wikipedia.org/wiki/Anton_(computer))).
+The millisecond (*ms*) barrier was broken in 2010, by simulating on a purpose-built computer ([Anton](https://en.wikipedia.org/wiki/Anton_(computer))).
 Moreover, the force fields used in biomolecular simulation are approximating the interactions happening in reality.
 This results in errors in the estimation of energies of interacting atoms and groups of atoms.
 As such, molecular dynamics are not a